Meet Our Founder and Director

 Bob’s warm, friendly, and welcoming.
 Clients say he listens well, and at a deep level.
 He’s a straight shooter, speaks honestly and directly and uses humor in his sessions.

-Services Currently Offered: Individuals, Couples and Families, Works with Teenagers and Adults.
+Services Currently Offered: Works with Adolescents, Adults, Individuals, Couples and Families.
 Offers Life and Business Coaching.

 A licensed social worker, Gary received his MSW from Temple University.
 He works as an adjunct professor at Delaware County Community College and as a clinical therapist for Lower Merion Counseling Services.
 Gary offers individual, group and family therapy as well as clinical supervision, trainings and workshops.
 He uses a trauma-informed perspective in his work with clients, designing interventions to fit the needs of the individual, couple or family.

-Services Currently Offered: Individual, Couple and Family Therapy, Works with Adults and Families.
+Services Currently Offered: Works with Adults, Individuals, Couples and Families.

 Psychotherapy is a unique partnership that can help you step back, experience yourself and the world in new ways, and make empowered choices about how to live your life.
 Good therapy can help you learn or strengthen skills for coping with life’s challenges, identify the purpose for your life, and harness your own talents.
 If you engage wholeheartedly in the therapeutic conversation, you will begin to develop a better understanding of yourself and others and increase your capacity for joy.